 When to File Form 1040X

-You have three years from the date you filed your original return or two years from the date you paid any tax due on that return to file an amended form.
-These dates include any extensions you might have requested.
-Use whichever date is later.
+If you want a credit or refund, you must file Form 1040X within three years (including extensions) from the date you filed your original return or within two years from the date you paid the tax, whichever is later.

 If you made just a small mistake, you don't have to go to the trouble of filing an amended return.
 The IRS will fix basic math errors and it will contact you to tell you if you forgot to include a form or schedule.
 You can just send in the missing form at that time.

 You do have to amend your Schedule C to correct your business income, deductions, or credits, however.
 It's also a good idea to file an amended return if you missed something significant, like Part IV- Information on your vehicle.